 Nevertheless, it was not a twist of fate that Galileo Galilei taught at Padova University, a town very close to Venice, a century after this woodcut printing.
-As a matter of fact, Venetians were the first in Italy to publish Copernicus books.
-And Giovan Francesco Sagredo, from an influential family, and himself a member of the “Maggior Consiglio”, was an enthusiastic Galileo follower.
+Venetians were the first in Italy to publish Copernicus books.
+And Giovan Francesco Sagredo, from an influential family and a member of the “Maggior Consiglio”, was an enthusiastic Galileo follower.
 We all know how things went and how Venice could do nothing to protect Galileo.
 If not for the fact that he supplied them with his high-tech lenses.
-In spite of these facts, we can say in the lagoonal capital Ptolemaic Astronomy had found, in the previous centuries, a real stronghold, as we can infer from the great number of woodcuts found in Venetian published books.
-I chose a pair of the more suitable ones for our alchemical case.
-Since it goes without saying that a geocentric sky does explain in itself many things happening in our Macrocosmic, as well as Microcosmic, vessels.
-Not to mention a hermetic symbolism that would hardly be understood in absence of Ptolemaic references.
+Despite these facts, we can say that the lagoonal capital Ptolemaic Astronomy had found, in the previous centuries, a real stronghold, as we can infer from the significant number of woodcuts found in Venetian published books.
+I chose a pair of the more suitable ones for our alchemical case since a geocentric sky explains many things happening in our macrocosmic and microcosmic vessels.
+Not to mention a hermetic symbolism that would hardly be understood in the absence of Ptolemaic references.

 The image taken from “Tetragonismus idest circuli quadratura per Campanum Archimedem Syracusanum atque Boetium mathematicae perspicacissimos adinuenta” or the mathematic treatise written by Campanus, engraved by J.B.
-Sessa and published in Venezia in 1503, is on the square of the circle, or tetragonismus, of the universe according to Archimedes and Boetius, and specifically, this woodcut is a real compendium of what we need to know.
+Sessa and published in Venezia in 1503, is on the square of the circle, or tetragonismus, of the universe according to Archimedes and Boetius.
+Specifically, this woodcut is an authentic compendium of what we need to know.
 We can see Archimedes standing in the center of the earth with his astronomical instruments.
-The earth is here surrounded by Water, then Air, finally by Fire, and ultimately by the Sun and Moon Ecliptics through the twelve months.
+The earth is surrounded by Water, then Air, finally by Fire, and ultimately by the Sun and Moon Ecliptics through the twelve months.

-At this point we need to get a more intuitive understanding of what a geocentric system was: Oronce Fine, in his “ Sphaera Mundi” or the sphere of the world, Paris 1549 (colored pictures below), renders the same concept in a very schematic way: our world starts from the earth.
-In fact, if it was true that a motionless Earth was the center of the Universe, it was intuitive that earth-ground was the starting point.
-Then Water beyond earth, And obviously air.
-Things get more difficult with the Fire circle.
+At this point, we need to get a more intuitive understanding of what a geocentric system was: Oronce Fine, in his “ Sphaera Mundi” or the sphere of the world, Paris 1549 (colored pictures below), renders the same concept in a very schematic way: our world starts from the earth.
+If it was confirmed that a motionless Earth was the center of the Universe, it was intuitive that earth-ground was the starting point.
+Then Water beyond earth, And air.
+Things get more complicated with the Fire circle.
 This is above and beyond our modern forma mentis.
 This strange Fire is ineffable and invisible and disappeared with the coming of the Copernicus system.
-In the second Fine image, the Fire is still in the position between Air and Moon.
+In the second Fine image, the Fire is still between Air and Moon.
 Even better, Fire seems to mark the boundary between the world above and the world below.
-In the world above we can find the Moon and all other planets, not excluding the Sun ( of course in a Geocentric system) orbiting the Earth.
+In the world above, we can find the Moon and all other planets, not excluding the Sun ( of course, in a Geocentric system) orbiting the Earth.
 Above all is the Firmament, or Heavens, or stars.

-All the Planets were represented as little stars: in fact, they bring to earth the Sunlight and concur to illuminate our earth.
+All the Planets were represented as little stars: in fact, they bring Sunlight to earth and concur to illuminate our earth.

-In fact, in a Geocentric System, the Sun was not our galaxy’s huge pivot, as it is in a Copernican system.
-Don’t misunderstand me, of course, the sun is our galaxy pivot.
-But back then astronomers pretended not to know it, so the Moon wasn’t of lower status.
+In a Geocentric System, the Sun was not our galaxy’s massive pivot, as it is in a Copernican system.
+Understand me, of course; the sun is our galaxy pivot.
+But back then, astronomers pretended not to know it, so the Moon wasn’t of lower status.
 It simply was the queen, or the king, of the night.
 And additionally, we will see in a coming post why, to certain extents, it could acquire a higher status than the sun.

-In Alchemy we start our works as a reversed genesis: if genesis is to make all which is spiritual to become “embodied”, or earth, in a reversed genesis all which is “embodied” has to be made spiritual, or at least water.
-Thus our labors of Hercules, or preparatory works are simply to dissolve and volatilize the element earth, or body.
-If you have got this concept it will not be difficult to understand that from the earth, and element Earth starts a system of densities.
-In fact, the four elements could hardly bring any light.
-Thus the circle is not a question of hierarchical lights, but densities.
+In Alchemy, we start our works as a reversed genesis: if genesis is to make all which is spiritual to become “embodied”, or earth, in a reversed genesis, all which is “embodied” has to be made spiritual, or at least water.
+Thus our labors of Hercules, or preparatory works, are to dissolve and volatilize the element earth or body.
+If you have this concept, it will not be difficult to understand that from the earth, an element Earth starts a system of densities.
+The four elements could hardly bring any light.
+Thus the circle is not a question of hierarchical lights but densities.
 Earth is denser than water, which is denser than air, which is denser than fire.
 The circle of Fire is much more intelligible if we allow it to be a density between Air and Moon.
-The four elements together with Moon, Sun, and Planets, all take a role in this hierarchy.
+The four elements, Moon, Sun, and Planets, all take a role in this hierarchy.

 So the Sun and Moon do participate in this hierarchical densities scale.
-The Moon is denser than the Sun because is more coagulated.
+The Moon is denser than the Sun because it is more coagulated.
 But what is more coagulated inside the moon?
-Not the light, since lunar light is simply composed of sunlight reflection.
-Although established the Ptolemaic system perfectly represents our Secret Fire/Mercurius densities stairs, we have still not been able to give a precise answer to that question.
+Not the light, since lunar light is composed of sunlight reflection.
+Although it established the Ptolemaic system perfectly represents our Secret Fire/Mercurius densities stairs, we have still not been able to answer that question precisely.

 The four elements could be roughly defined states of matter.
-The Ptolemaic System states that our two stars are less dense than four elements, and we can give a rational stating the matter containing Secret Fire is less dense when traveling in light than in water or air.
-But this postulate fails to give an answer to the question: why Moon would emit denser light than Sun?
+The Ptolemaic System states that our two stars are less dense than four elements, and we can give a rationale stating the matter containing Secret Fire is less dense when traveling in light than in water or air.
+But this postulate fails to answer the question: Why would the Moon emit denser light than Sun?
 This would shift attention from matter density to Secret Fire density.
-In this regard, we are simply told that the Secret Fire inside Philosophers Stone is of huge density, and this makes no wonder since Philosophers Stone is the element Earth.
-As well as being told that the Secret Fire coming from stars, or the Ptolemaic Empyrean, or Mercurius Sideribus, is the by far the less dense.
+In this regard, we are told that the Secret Fire inside Philosophers Stone is of enormous density, and this makes no wonder since Philosophers Stone is the element Earth.
+As well as being told that the Secret Fire is coming from stars, the Ptolemaic Empyrean, or Mercurius Sideribus, is the less dense.
 Intuitively we can argue to be just a question of states of matter.
 But can we possibly apply the states of matter concept to Light?
-And what if instead, we tried to enforce this reasoning to our Secret Fire?
-I mean was Secret Fire subject to states of density?
-This idea could not be so unorthodox when thinking that fluid mechanics can also be put on our Secret Fire (2).
+And what if, instead, we tried to enforce this reasoning to our Secret Fire?
+I mean, was Secret Fire subject to states of density?
+This idea could not be unorthodox when thinking that fluid mechanics can also be put on our Secret Fire (2).